-The library has the following opening hours:

-Monday to Friday: 09:00 - 17:00

-Weekends: closed

-The SSE Riga Library is located on the 6th floor of the Peter Wallenberg Building on Strelnieku iela 4a.
+The library has the following opening hours: Monday to Friday: 08:00 - 20:00 Weekends: 10:00-16:00 The SSE Riga Library is located on the 6th floor of the Peter Wallenberg Building on Strelnieku iela 4a.
 Its primary mission is to support the study programmes of the School.
 However, it is open also to external users.
 It was made possible by the very generous support of Johan Björkman, a well-known Swedish businessman.